 Commission on Youth Voting and Civic Knowledge

-CIRCLE has formed a distinguished, nonpartisan, scholarly commission that will investigate rigorous data on young Americans’ civic knowledge and voting and then issue recommendations for how to improve both.
-The commission has been formed in response to controversies about recent voting laws (for instance, the new state photo ID laws) as well as debates about civic education in schools and colleges.
-It will, however, take a broader view, considering a wide range of potential influences on political knowledge and engagement.
-The commission begins with no position on the existing or proposed policies; its deliberations will be heavily influenced by new data collected during and immediately after the 2012 election.
+CIRCLE formed a distinguished, nonpartisan, scholarly commission that investigated rigorous data on young Americans’ civic knowledge and voting, and then issued recommendations for how to improve both.
+The commission was formed in response to controversies about recent voting laws (for instance, the new state photo ID laws) as well as debates about civic education in schools and colleges.
+It, however, took a broader view, considering a wide range of potential influences on political knowledge and engagement.
+The commission began with no position on the existing or proposed policies; its deliberations were heavily influenced by new data collected during and immediately after the 2012 election.

 In addition, states differ dramatically in youth turnout, with some frequently seeing twice the voting rates of others.
 States affect their own young citizens’ political engagement with a wide range of voting laws and by enacting policies for civic education in public schools.
 Along with the states, the federal government, local governments, and major institutions such as universities make decisions that affect young people’s knowledge and attitudes related to politics and their voting.

-To investigate the full range of policy influences on informed youth voting, CIRCLE has organized and will staff a scholarly and nonpartisan commission.
-The commission is funded by the Spencer Foundation.
-Additional grants from the S.D.
-Bechtel, Jr. Foundation, the Youth Engagement Fund, the W.T.
-Grant Foundation, and the Chicago Community Trust are supporting three national surveys, analysis of state policies, analysis of federal data, and stakeholder interviews that will inform the Commission’s deliberations, CIRCLE conducted the following major, original research:
+To investigate the full range of influences on informed youth voting, CIRCLE organized and staffed a scholarly, nonpartisan commission.
+The commission was funded by the S.D.
+Bechtel, Jr. Foundation, the W.T.
+Grant Foundation, the Robert R. McCormick Foundation, the Spencer Foundation, and the Youth Engagement Fund.
+To inform the Commission’s deliberations, CIRCLE conducted the following major, original research:

-The confirmed members of the Commission are among the most distinguished scholarly experts on related topics, representing diverse disciplines and institutions.
-In alphabetical order, the commissioners are:
+The members of the Commission are among the most distinguished scholarly experts on civic engagement and related topics, representing diverse disciplines and institutions.
+In alphabetical order, the commissioners were:

 - Lisa García Bedolla, Associate Professor of Language and Literacy, Society and Culture, University of California Berkeley School of Education